KyloIO/kylo-docs/README.md

 # Getting Started With Kylo Documentation
-Kylo documents are stored in a seperate project and are published to ReadTheDocs
+Kylo documents are stored in a separate project and are published to ReadTheDocs

 Below is the link to the test site